Master Reference Document

 [M1] Fiscal Cascade Model — Author's Analysis

-> Horan, Daniel.
+Horan, Dan.
 Fiscal Cascade Model: AI Workforce Displacement Impact on Government Revenue.
 Original analysis, May 2026.

 • Supports (ALL THREE VERSIONS): The 25% effective fiscal impact figure over 3–5 years